Luca-spopo/Luca-spopo.github.io/aboutme.md

 >Favorite book?

-I haven't read a lot of books, but Hitchhiker's Guide To The Galaxy was great.
+I haven't read a lot of books, but Hitchhikers' Guide To The Galaxy was great.

 >Introvert or Extrovert?